top of page

 He has served as both President and Director of Education of the Association of Surgeons in Training (ASiT) and in 2013 he was awarded Membership of the Faculty of Surgical Trainers of the Royal College of Surgeons of Edinburgh.

-He is a member of the Association of UGI Surgeons (AUGIS) and the British Obesity and Metabolic Surgery Society (BOMMS)
+He is currently the South West council member of the Association of UGI Surgeons (AUGIS).

 Steve is married to the multi-talented Clare and they have 2 young sons.

-In his spare time he enjoys walking, learning to cook and has recently taken up pottery.
+In his spare time, he enjoys walking, woodwork, learning to cook, and has recently taken up Brazilian Jiu-Jitsu.

 bottom of page